jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/platform/README.md

 * Ubuntu LTS versions (20.04/22.04)
 * Centos/RHEL 8.x/9.x
 * Debian 10.x/11.x
-* Amazon Linux 2

 ## Note

-From 10.17.x platform collection, Artifactory (7.77.x) is not supported on Ubuntu - 18.04, Centos/RHEL - 7.x
+From 10.17.x platform collection, Artifactory (7.77.x) is not supported on Ubuntu - 18.04, Centos/RHEL - 7.x and Amazon Linux 2

 ## How to avoid IPv6 binding